 "There will be a learning curve.
 It's theoretically almost impossible for him to be ready to make any kind of a contribution by this Saturday.
 But hopefully every week it will put him a little closer to us evaluating him and finding out could he help us from a depth standpoint."

-The long-held belief is that defensive linemen add a level of nastiness when

-	moved to the offensive line, but Davis scoffed at that notion on Wednesday.
+The long-held belief is that defensive linemen add a level of nastiness when moved to the offensive line, but Davis scoffed at that notion on Wednesday.

-	“Sometimes people make the mistake of thinking that defensive guys are these

-	tough, nasty, aggressive guys and that offensive guys are these marshmallow soft

-	[players], and it’s not true,” Davis said.
-“You can be just as aggressive on the

-	offensive line as you can as a defensive player.
-It takes a different mindset,

-	because now you’re thinking a little bit more on the offensive side.
-There’s a

-	lot more things to try to process.”
+"Sometimes people make the mistake of thinking that defensive guys are these tough, nasty, aggressive guys and that offensive guys are these marshmallow soft undefined, and it's not true," Davis said.
+"You can be just as aggressive on the offensive line as you can as a defensive player.
+It takes a different mindset, because now you're thinking a little bit more on the offensive side.
+There's a lot more things to try to process."

-	** Casey Barth's 45-yard field goal attempt in the second quarter came up

-	woefully short against Connecticut, eliciting questions from fans about his

-	ability to connect on long kicks.
-But the sophomore from Wilmington, N.C.

-	brought up a good point to the coaching staff following UNC's 12-10 victory on
+** Casey Barth's 45-yard field goal attempt in the second quarter came up woefully short against Connecticut, eliciting questions from fans about his ability to connect on long kicks.
+But the sophomore from Wilmington, N.C. brought up a good point to the coaching staff following UNC's 12-10 victory on Saturday.

-	Saturday.

 "We haven't really tried a lot of 45- to 53-54-yard field goals in practice, just [due] to the time limitations of it," said Davis, who admitted that Barth hit under the ball on the missed attempt.
 "So yesterday, we worked an awful lot on field goals between 35 and 50 yards, just to give him a little more of the extra opportunities to practice and deal with the pressure of having to kick it and kick it solidly.
 It was a valid point on his part."